Choi Soo-young: 2008–2016: Acting roles and songwriting

-In September 2014, Choi scored a lead role in MBC's melodrama, My Spring Days.
-Her character is a terminally ill patient who gets a heart transplant; and meets her donor's husband, played by Kam Woo-sung.
-This was a breakthrough performance for Choi as she won the "Best Actress in a Miniseries" award at the 2014 MBC Drama Awards and the "Excellence Award for Actress" at the 2015 Korea Drama Awards.
+In September 2014, Choi scored a lead role in MBC's melodrama, My Spring Days, playing a terminally ill patient who receives a heart transplant and meets her donor's husband, played by Kam Woo-sung.
+For this breakthrough performance, Choi won the "Best Actress in a Miniseries" award at the 2014 MBC Drama Awards and the "Excellence Award for Actress" at the 2015 Korea Drama Awards.
 She contributed a song to its soundtrack, titled "Wind Flower".

 In 2015, Choi starred as the female lead in KBS2's special drama Perfect Sense, which was produced by Samsung Fire & Marine Insurance to help raise public understanding of the disabled.
 She played a teacher named Ah-yeon who is visually impaired.

 In June 2016, Choi starred as the female lead alongside Ma Dong-seok and Seo In-guk in the OCN crime drama Squad 38.

 2017–present: Label change and continued acting

-In early August 2017, Choi starred as television producer in the JTBC web drama Someone You Might Know.
+In early August 2017, Choi starred as a television producer in the JTBC web drama Someone You Might Know.
 Later in August, she played the female lead in the MBC drama series Man in the Kitchen.
-In November 2017, Choi joined Echo Global Group after her contract with SM Entertainment ended.
-With a change of label, her future activities with Girls' Generation remain in discussion.
+In November 2017, Choi joined Echo Global Group after the conclusion of her exclusive contract with SM Entertainment.